 - Shoot a few frames of video to test sound quality, echo, etc.

-- Think about what you are going to say.
+- Think about what you’re going to say.
 You want it to feel natural and not too rehearsed, but you still have to make a point in just a few minutes.

 If you want people to look for your video and watch it live, remember to tell people ahead of time when you’re going to broadcast.
 You might even try sending out an email to encourage people to drop by the live session.
-Also, write a compelling description and you start building an audience, don’t forget to say hello to people when they drop by live.
-For more Facebook Live tips check out this blog post
+Also, write a compelling description and when you start building an audience, don’t forget to say hello to people when they drop by the live!

 More than Facebook

-When you are comfortable with the finished product, consider saving the video and posting it on YouTube as well.
-Videos on YouTube tend to be effective even if they are a little longer.
-YouTube is an information source as opposed to the casual browsing that Facebook is about.
+When you’re comfortable with the finished product, consider saving the video and posting it on YouTube as well.
+Videos on YouTube tend to be effective even if they’re a little longer.
+YouTube is an information source as opposed to the casual browsing that Facebook is all about.
 Consider creating informational videos that last somewhere between 10 and 15 minutes and that can be divided into smaller pieces for social media and your newsletter.

 The other advantage of using YouTube as part of your video marketing program is SEO.
 As a Google property, YouTube loves keyword-rich descriptions and links to other resources.
 So posting a video on YouTube with a great description is a terrific way to drive traffic to your website.